Electrical Panel Permits in

 Standard Ordinances & Processing Time

-While local rules in Washington County may vary slightly from municipality to municipality, standard US zoning dictates that: Panel upgrades must comply with the current National Electrical Code (NEC), often requiring the addition of arc-fault (AFCI) and ground-fault (GFCI) protection in residential spaces.
+Key code points for a Electrical Panel in Washington County: Panel upgrades must comply with the current National Electrical Code (NEC), often requiring the addition of arc-fault (AFCI) and ground-fault (GFCI) protection in residential spaces.

 Estimated processing time in Washington County: 10 to 14 business days.